 Scientifically or medically identifiable genes, chromosomes, or combinations or alterations of them that is known to be a cause of a disease or disorder in a person or his or her offspring, that is determined to be associated with an increased risk of developing a disease or disorder.
 Inherited characteristics known to be a cause of a disease or disorder in a person or his or her offspring, or that are determined to be associated with a statistically increased risk of any disease or disorder.
-Cal.
-Gov. Code § 12926.Reasonable Accommodations
+California Government Code section 12926(i).

 It is unlawful for an employer to "fail to make reasonable accommodation for the known physical or mental disability of an applicant or employee."
-Cal.
-Gov. Code § 12940(m).
+California Government Code section 12940(m).